 4. Attorney Malpractice premiums can differ by 2 or 3 times depending on the Insurance Carrier and the appetite that the insurance carrier has for different types of law firms.
 An experience agent should know which carriers are most competitive for a particular law firm.

 5. In addition to the admitted insurance carriers that sell attorney malpractice.
-Attorney Malpractice is also sold my Risk Retention Groups, Risk Purchasing Groups and Surplus Lines (non-Admitted) Insurance Companies.
+Attorney Malpractice is also sold by Risk Retention Groups, Risk Purchasing Groups and Surplus Lines (non-Admitted) Insurance Companies.
 It is important that your insurance agent understands the differences between these entities and provides the proper guidance as to the additional exposure that some entities may have by their very nature,

 6. Insurance carriers generally try to do the right thing for their insured.
 But this is not always the case.
 An experience agent can sometimes intercede with carriers underwriting and claims departments when the insurance carrier is not doing the right thing for an insured.
 Had an occasion just recently, where a malpractice insurance carrier without proper notice reduced coverages on one of their insureds.
-Even though the insured was a lawyer, attorney did not realize that they were entitled to proper notice.
-With a coverage extension, serving as proper notice, insured is able to secure adequate limits, maintaining their “claims made” coverage.
+Even though the insured was a lawyer, the attorney did not realize that they were entitled to proper notice.
+With a coverage extension, serving as proper notice, insured was able to secure adequate limits, maintaining their “claims made” coverage.

-7. If trouble strikes and the preferred malpractice insurance carriers will no longer offer coverage, an experience malpractice insurance agent, will have access to non-standard malpractice insurance carriers that specialize in distressed firms.
+7. If trouble strikes and the preferred malpractice insurance carriers will no longer offer coverage, an experience malpractice insurance agent will have access to non-standard malpractice insurance carriers that specialize in distressed firms.
 It is very important that the agent guide the insured to provide the most appropriate nonstandard coverage, explaining the differences between what the insured has and what they will not have in the future.

 L Squared Insurance Agency has been in business since 2002, providing attorney malpractice insurance to thousands of law firms.
 L Squared specializes in attorney malpractice insurance.
 The L Squared Insurance agents continue their training beyond what is required for an insurance license.
 L Squared Insurance Agency has access to many Attorney Malpractice Insurance Companies that specialize in attorney malpractice insurance on an exclusive and non-exclusive basis.